SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/02-plotting.md

 <img src="02-plotting_files/figure-html/unnamed-chunk-13-1.png" width="480" />

-Instead of a single country name you can also pass multiple country names in a vector to the function.
+Instead of a single country name, you can also pass multiple country names in a vector to the function.
 Moreover, when you use `rectangle = TRUE`, you can specify a tolerance `tol` in order to widen the plotting window:

 ```r
 dt_new = restrict_to_country(dt[month == 10 & year == 2020],